PaperStrike/Pjax/README.md

 ### `loadURL(url, [overrideOptions])`

-With this method, you can manually abort the last Pjax request and trigger the loading of a URL.
+Calling this method aborts the last call and navigates to the given URL in Pjax way.

 Any error other than `AbortError` leads to a normal navigation (via `window.location.assign`).
-Note that the `AbortError` happens on timeout, too.
+Note that `AbortError` happens on fetch timeout, too.

 ```js
 const pjax = new Pjax();